michelin/designing-kafka-streams-applications/README.md

 ![](assets/topology/master_topo_illustrated.jpeg)

-And when we deep dive on the “Shipping” capabilities, we can go deep into the operations done inside the Micro topology itself :
+And when we deep dive on the “Shipping” capabilities, we can delve into the operations done inside the Micro topology itself :

 ![](assets/topology/micro_topo.jpeg)